linkarzu/linkarzu.github.io/_posts/neovim/2023-05-08-vim-commands-for-beginners.md

 vim /etc/network/interfaces
 ```

-to try to assign a static IP on my host, and suddenly got trapped somewhere, not
+To try to assign a static IP on my host, and suddenly got trapped somewhere, not
 knowing what it was, or how to save or get out.

 So I decided to switch to nano (I know, the Vim cult is gonna hate this) and